javad123javad/ALlib/README.md

 # ALlib

-ALlib is a lightweight event-driven C based socket library for embedded systems.
-By using the multiplexing mechanism, it's possible to use callbacks in applications rather than using the polling mechanism.
+ALlib is a lightweight socket library for embedded systems written in C. By using the multiplexing mechanism, it's possible to use callbacks in applications beside the traditional polling mechanism.
 ## Installation

 ALlib is based on Cmake, so just building and installing ALlib is as simple as follows: